machielg/sm-core-lab/labs/lab3/Assignment_1_Processing.md

 4. Why specify `py_version`?
 What Python versions are available?

 **Running the Processing Job:**

+If you want to use the AWS churn dataset directly you, the url is

+`f"s3://sagemaker-example-files-prod-{lab_session.region}/datasets/tabular/synthetic/churn.txt"`

 ```python
 # Your Task: Figure out how to configure ProcessingInput and ProcessingOutput
 pytorch_processor.run(